 If they are the same size or larger than iPad you could probably use them with your normal site skin.
-We think Apple has chosen wisely on the sizes of their devices and we don't think tablets that are sized in between smart phone size and iPad size are going to catch on.
+We think Apple has chosen wisely on the sizes of their devices and we don't think tablets that are sized in between smartphone size and iPad size are going to catch on.
 It just makes sense that a device that is only a little larger than a phone but isn't a phone is not going to have much appeal, you might as well stick with the phone so you only have to carry one thing or else get a tablet with a nice sized screen.
-Of course we'll be keeping an eye on what devices do catch on in the market.
+Of course, we'll be keeping an eye on what devices do catch on in the market.

 Installation Instructions/System Requirements

 You should get your site working before you buy the Mobile Kit Pro Feature.
 For information on setting up a mojoPortal site, see mojoPortal Installation.
 You should verify your hosting environment is ASP.NET 4.5 before purchasing.
 (Note the previous release of Mobile Kit Pro supported mojoPortal 126.96.36.199.
-If for any reason you need this older versions just contact us after purchasing and we can send you the older version of Mobile Kit Pro).
+If for any reason you need this older version just contact us after purchasing and we can send you the older version of Mobile Kit Pro).

 What's in the package?